Sparados API Documentation

 Currency

-Cards entity are created in the currency of the account / balance.
-The currency does not need to be provided separately when creating a card, because it is inherited from the selected account / balance.
+Cards are created in the currency of the linked balance.
+The currency does not need to be provided separately when creating a card, because it is inherited from the selected linked balance.

 In Full API Integration, the partner manages end users directly through API.

-The user must be created before card can be assigned directly to this user.
+The user must be created before a card can be assigned to that user.

 User API Methods